jborean93/SecretManagement.DpapiNG/docs/en-US/Add-DpapiNGDescriptor.md

 + `SID`

++ `CERTIFICATE`

 The `LOCAL` type can be scoped to just the current user, current logon session, or to the local machine.
 The `SID` type can be scoped to a domain user or domain group SecurityIdentifier.
 This protection is applied across the domain allowing a user with this SID to be able to decrypt the secret on any machine.
 To use the `SID` protection descriptor the host must be joined to a domain with the forest level of 2012 or newer.
+The `CERTIFICATE` type is scoped to the specified certificate used to encrypt and decrypt the data.
+The encryption process uses the certificate public key specified while the decryption process requires the associated private key.
+If specifying a certificate by a thumbprint the certificate must be in the `Cert:\CurrentUser\My` certificate store.

 ## EXAMPLES